r3muxd/MonoGame/Documentation/tutorials/Audio_Microphone_XNA.md

 # Working with Microphones

-This topic provides basic information about microphone usage in games for Windows Phone.
+This topic provides basic information about microphone usage in games.

 # Supported Microphone Devices

-The following microphone types are supported on Windows Phone:

-*   The mobile phone's built-in microphone
-*   Bluetooth-enabled headsets
-*   Microphones connected through the headset jack
+The Microphone API is only implelemented on OpenAL based platforms at this time.
+This includes iOS/Android and Desktop projects using DesktopGL.

 # Capabilities of the Microphone API

-The Windows Phone SDK 8.0 Extensions for XNA Game Studio 4.0 Microphone API has the following functionality:
+The MonoGame Microphone API has the following functionality:

 *   Captures the audio stream from a microphone.
 *   Submits and controls a stream of audio buffers for playback using the [DynamicSoundEffectInstance](T_MXFA_DynamicSoundEffectInstance.md) object.